TrueSparrowSystems/slackmin/README.md

 const router = express.Router();

 // common middlewares
-// This set of middlewares can be used with slash commands as well as with interactive routes. router.use( slackmin.commonMiddlewares
+// Before utilizing the slash command middleware and interactive middleware, it is mandatory to use these common middleware. router.use( slackmin.commonMiddlewares
 );

 //  interactive-endpoint middlewares
-// This set of middlewares can be used with interactive routes. router.use( slackmin.interactiveEndpointMiddlewares
+// The use of this set of middlewares is required for interactive routes router.use( slackmin.interactiveEndpointMiddlewares
 );